oracle-samples/maa/fmw_schemas_exp_imp/README.md

 ### Considerations
 - Schemas, tablespaces, and users that are not part of the FMW metadata schemas are not included in the export and import.
+- The queues of the FMW schemas are stopped in the source database for the export operation.
+They are started again once the information is exported.